grtlinux/KIEA_doc/DOC_00/README.md

-#This files has information of classes on program..
+#This files has a information of classes on program..